Can I ask you a question?

 Can we record drums in your studio?

 Nope, though that may change with a future studio expansion.
-I run a small studio to keep my rates as low as possible, which means booking out a larger room for drum tracking is a necessity.
-There are a number of amazing studios in Seattle - I've worked in most of them and I try to find one that feels well suited to the music we're working on.
+I run a small studio to keep my rates as low as possible, which means that booking a larger space is necessary when recording drums or live groups.
+There are a number of amazing studios in Seattle - I've worked in most of them, and I like to pick a studio with the right vibe for the music we're recording.

 Recording / Producing

 How does a record come together?

 Track "basics" (everybody playing live), add overdubs, produce/edit along the way, and mix.
 On a 10 day production schedule, that's something like: 2 - 3 days in a big studio tracking basics, 2 - 4 days adding overdubs, 3 - 5 days mixing.